GameMakerDiscord/gmx-utils/README.md

 You can simply call the tool using `gmx-utils` in the windows command line.
 Add the exe to your environment `PATH` for easy use.

 ### Requirements
+If you want to build the project your self, you will need:
  - Visual Studio
  - Visual Basic .NET
  - Newtonsoft JSON v12.0.2